PhD Program Overview

 Concentration in Health Services Research & Policy Competencies

-Upon successful completion of the PhD concentration in Health Services Research and Policy, students will have mastered the following core competencies; specifically, students by the end of the program will have the ability to:
+Upon successful completion of the PhD concentration in Health Services Research and Policy, students will have mastered the following core competencies; specifically, by the end of the program students will have the ability to:

 - Select and implement appropriate analytic techniques from advanced epidemiological, statistical, economic, and qualitative or survey methods to examine a specified research question.